MichalOpoka/ecfr/cfr/title-15-Commerce-Foreign-Trade/subtitle-B-Regulations-Relating-Commerce-Foreign-Trade/chapter-VII-Bureau-Industry-Security-Department-Commerce/subchapter-C-Export-Administration-Regulations/part-772-Definitions-Terms/section-772.1.md

 For the purposes of § 744.3 of the EAR, unmanned air vehicles, which are the same as “unmanned aerial vehicles,” include, but are not limited to, cruise missiles, target drones and reconnaissance drones.

-*Usable in”, “usable for”, “usable as” or “Capable of”.* (MTCR context) - Equipment, parts, components, materials or “software” which are suitable for a particular purpose.
+*“Usable in”, “usable for”, “usable as” or “Capable of”.* (MTCR context)—Equipment, parts, components, materials or “software” which are suitable for a particular purpose.
 There is no need for the equipment, parts, components, materials or “software” to have been configured, modified or specified for the particular purpose.
 For example, any military specification memory circuit would be “capable of” operation in a guidance system.

-*Use.* (All categories and General Technology Note) - Operation, installation (including on-site installation), maintenance (checking), repair, overhaul and refurbishing.
+*Use.* (All categories and General Technology Note)—Operation, installation (including on-site installation), maintenance (checking), repair, overhaul and refurbishing.

 Note:

 If an ECCN specifies one or more of the six elements of “use” in the heading or control text, only those elements specified are classified under that ECCN.

-*User-accessible programmability.* (Cat 6) - The facility allowing a user to insert, modify, or replace “programs” by means other than:
+*User-accessible programmability.* (Cat 6)—The facility allowing a user to insert, modify, or replace “programs” by means other than:

 (a) A physical change in wiring or interconnections; or